CS-FreeStyle/10000-How-To-Do-in-CS/README.md

 1. We can use 7z to decompress a iso file.

 2. We can use this command: `cmake -E tar xf filename.iso`

+3. Use FUSE

+Mounting
+To mount an image:

+$ fuseiso image directory
+The destination mount point must be writable and have no other mounted files or devices to it.

+Run fuseiso -h for all the available options.

+Unmounting
+To unmount the image:

+$ fusermount -u directory